jonah-dev/lfd2-bot/README.md

 # lfd2-bot
-A tool to help form lobbies for Left 4 Dead 2 within a Discord channel
+A tool to help form lobbies for Left 4 Dead 2 within Discord channels

 # Requirements

 - Python 3.7^

 ## Python Modules
-- numpy
 - discord
 - pillow

 Eventually I'll get a setup.py configured for all dependencies

 # Getting Started
 1. Clone the repository to your local machine
 2. Install the required Python modules
 3. Configure a test Discord bot using this tutorial https://discordpy.readthedocs.io/en/latest/discord.html